ferxinii/gnuplotC/README.md

 ---
-## Making a video
+### Creating a video
 Videos are built using *ffmpeg*, which must be installed and available.

-The usage is very similar to a single plot.
 Treat each frame as its own independent figure.

 1. **Start gnuplot interface.** Select framerate, ...
 2. *(Optional)* **Configure the interface.** Before adding elements!